 “Software Developer” is a big catch-all for roles that are becoming increasingly specialized.
-Recruiters recognize what it takes to be a top candidate in the IT field, but they often call on other developers at the hiring company to verify if a candidate truly knows his or her technical stuff.
-IT recruiters are using on-demand video interviewing to screen for right-fit talent, then asking promising candidates to a live video interview that includes current employees who can give their assessment of a candidate’s skills.
+Recruiters recognize what it takes to be a top candidate in the IT field, but they often call on other developers at their company to verify if a candidate truly knows the technical stuff.
+IT recruiters are using on-demand video interviewing to screen for right-fit talent, then inviting promising candidates to a live video interview with current employees who can give their assessment of a candidate’s skills.
 It’s collaboration in hiring that adds substantial value without reducing productive work time since current employees can join in a live video interview right from their desks or via smart phone.

-IT recruiters utilize live video interviewing so current employees assess technical skills of candidates.
+IT recruiters utilize live video interviewing so current employees can assess technical skills of candidates.

 Hiring Heavy and Tractor-Trailer Truck Drivers

-- At job fairs at technical and community colleges, recruiters invite students to complete a quick on-demand interview, which builds the recruiter’s pipeline and frees the recruiter for more in-depth conversations and interviews with students they’ve identified in advance as top notch.
+- At on campus job fairs, recruiters invite students to complete a quick on-demand interview, which builds the recruiter’s pipeline and allows the recruiter to have more in-depth conversations and interviews with students they’ve identified in advance as top notch.

-- A purpose-built video interviewing platform reaches candidates in disparate talent pools with an invitation to an on-demand interview: Online communities via social media and for candidates without smart phones or tablets, through SMS text communication.
-Modern Hire data from video interviewing’s early adopters indicates that on average, candidates invited to an on-demand interview respond and complete that interview 75% of the time.
+- A purpose-built video interviewing platform reaches candidates in disparate talent pools with an invitation to complete an on-demand interview.
+Modern Hire’s data from video interviewing’s early adopters indicates that on average, candidates invited to an on-demand interview respond and complete that interview 75% of the time.
 Companies who are thorough, meticulous communicators tend to get response rates closer to 95% for their on-demand invites.